Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/inverse.md

 <p>We take in the matrix A to invert and 'augment' it by concatenating the
-identity matrix I to it's right side and run the elimination procedure to take A to U, and apply the same steps to I:</p>
+identity matrix I to it's right side and run the elimination procedure to take A to U, and apply the same steps to I. If elimination produces a zero row, A is singular and has no inverse.:</p>
 </div>

 {% highlight python %}